Explained: Culinary Diplomas and How You Can Benefit

 Food for Thought

 Investing in a diploma requires a lot of research because there are so many programs to choose from a variety of different trade/technical schools, universities, and community colleges.
-For example, at the French Culinary Institute in New York, students learn about restaurant management, food writing, pastry arts, and even Italian cooking.
+For example, at the International Culinary Center in New York, students learn about restaurant management, food writing, pastry arts, and even Italian cooking.
 At the International Culinary School of California in San Francisco, on the other hand, classes are focused on wine, spirits, and beverage management.

 Here are some of the many different programs to choose from: